IPFS KPIs #

 Gateway Requests #

-The following plot shows the total number of requests made per day to the public IPFS gateways operated by Protocol Labs (ipfs.io and dweb.link).
-Data is collated from nginx access logs that front the gateway infrastructure.
+The following plot shows the total number of requests made per day to the ipfs.io, the main domain at public IPFS gateway operated by Interplanetary Shipyard.
+Data is collated from nginx access logs that front the gateway infrastructure and currently does not include requests made to less popular dweb.link and trustless-gateway.link domains.